26. Juli 2022 |

 © Heidi Scherm/ W7 Summit

 The panel discussion “Building back fairer?
 Key factors of a gender-just COVID recovery with a transformative economy” put a particular spotlight on the gendered role of the care economy.
-Moderated by W7 project lead, Juliane Rosin, the panel discussions addressed the challenges of a gender-just economic recovery and what the G7 could and should do to overcome them.
+Moderated by W7 Project Lead, Juliane Rosin, the panel discussions thematized the challenges of a gender-just economic recovery and what the G7 could and should do to overcome these.
 “We need to treat grassroots organizations as real partners – and for this we need a budget.
-There will be no change without a budget “, W7 Advisor Muzna Dureid emphasized during the discussion.
-Also, Delphine O, French Ambassador and Secretary General of the Generation Equality Forum argued that “Getting the money in the hands of women and feminist organizations is key.”
+There will be no change without a budget. “ W7 Advisor Muzna Dureid emphasized during the discussion.
+Also, Delphine O, French Ambassador and Secretary General of the Generation Equality Forum argued that “Getting the money in the hands of women and #feminist organizations is key.”

-In the second panel discussion which was moderated by W7 policy advisor Vera Otterstein, the four panelists addressed challenges and best-practices regarding the development of gender-sensitive responses to the climate crisis.
+Moderated by W7 Policy Advisor Vera Otterstein, the second panel discussion looked into gender-sensitive responses to the climate crisis.
 “The climate crisis is not gender-blind.
 Women’s rights groups have worked hard to get heard in climate decision-making fora.
 It has not been easy, but the pressure is starting to deliver: real money & real support” Harjeet Singh, Climate Action Network and C7 Co-Coordinator of the Climate & Justice Working Group, stated during the discussion.
 Dr. Janet Kabeberi Macharia, Senior Gender Advisor and Head of Gender and Safeguards Unit at the UN Environment Program argued that there were still not enough resources available compared with the promises that have been made: “Put your money where your mouth is” was her clear message to G7 leaders.

-Caroline Ausserer and W7 Advisor Shan Sherwan Hussein closed the first summit day with a short interview.
+Caroline Ausserer and W7 Advisor Shan Sherwan Hussein closed the first summit day.
 “I am honored to be surrounded by so much energy and passion for the women’s cause.”
-Hussein emphasized during the closing interview session.
+Hussein highlighted during the interview re-cap.
 This energy was again taken up by W7 Advisor Diana Sarosi who opened the second summit day together with moderator Juliane Rosin.
 “Governments need to understand that women’s rights organizations are the ones making a difference” said Oxfam Canada’s Director of Policy and Campaigns when asked about her expectations regarding the handover of the W7 recommendations to the G7 Presidency.

 “Ending gender-based violence as a prerequisite for feminist foreign policy” was the title of the third panel discussion moderated by W7 Policy Advisor Madita Standke-Erdmann.
 “We have to be focused on Afghanistan and create spaces for dialogue”, Sanam Naraghi-Anderlini, Director of the Centre for Women, Peace, and Security, argued and highlighted the responsibility of political leaders to make sure that Afghan women are systematically included and supported in political negotiations.
 “A feminist foreign policy perspective on the current conflicts means asking: What are the systems of colonialism, extractivism, and capitalism that continue to fuel these conflicts?” said W7 Advisor Spogmay Ahmed, Senior Global Policy Advocate at the International Center for Research on Women, when discussing the implementation of a meaningful feminist foreign policy.
 Minister of State, Anna Lührmann, agreed and emphasized that “a foreign policy that is not #feminist risks overlooking the rights and needs of half of the population.”